Jssyi/Final-Project/README.md

 Data cleaning steps:

 There are no empty rows, columns, or NA values at all.
 We didn't need to sort anything out because we included all necessary sorting inside of our visualization steps.

+## Variables

 Our data includes 10 different variables listed here.

 Variables (10):